lionzan/Exponential-Ocean/exampleSite/content/plans/_index.md

 ---
 title: Programmes, Retreats, Mastermind Groups
 image: "/images/coral-q-u-i-0g01ui1mqhg-unsplash.jpeg"
-description: 'I offer both One-to-One programmes and retreats, and Ocean Mastermind programmes for groups of 7 to 15 people. '
+description: 'I offer One-to-One Programmes & Retreats, and Ocean Mastermind programmes for groups of 7 to 15 people. '

 ---
 ### What is your ideal Programme?

-I offer both One-to-One _Programmes & Retreats_, and Ocean Mastermind Programmes for groups of 7 to 15 people.
+__I offer both programmes for individuals and for groups.__

-* If you are looking for a One-to-One programme there are several alternatives including [yearly programmes](#yearly), [short 3 to 6-months programmes](#short) and [focused retreats](#retreats).
+If you are looking for a One-to-One programme there are several alternatives including [yearly programmes](#yearly), [short 3 to 6-months programmes](#short) and [focused retreats](#retreats).

 In our first 2-hour coaching session we will discover the best programme for you and your objectives.
 From there I will design your individually customised programme and we will start our journey together.

-* The [Ocean Mastermind Group](#group) programmes for groups of 7 to 15 people run on a rolling basis.
+The [Ocean Mastermind Group](#group) programmes for groups of 7 to 15 people run on a rolling basis.
 Just let me know when you want to join the next group.

 #### Yearly One-to-One Programmes {#yearly}